- Courses for Adult Learners

 Dr. Nancy Harris has a BS in biology with a concentration in secondary education from Bloomsburg University, a MA in environmental studies with a concentration in environmental education from Montclair State University, and an EDD from Walden University in teacher leadership.
 She is currently a teacher of the gifted and talented in the Jefferson Township School District, Oak Ridge New Jersey.
 During her 23 years in public education Dr. Harris has conducted numerous teacher workshops in experiential education using the natural environment to enhance learning.
 Most recently, she has explored the relationship between art and science, by writing curriculum that uses art as a conduit for teaching science concepts.
 As the recipient of several grants, Dr. Harris has been afforded the opportunity to expand the art and science connection by producing educational materials for teachers to use in their classrooms.

-Click here for secure online course registration.
-Payment may be made via check, credit card, or purchase order.
+Reg Online is a secure online course registration site.
+Course payments may be made via check, credit card, or purchase order.

 BRING YOUR FAMILY!